Pakistanis in the United Arab Emirates: Background

-From the time when heavy Pakistani migration occurred to the Middle East, a number of Pakistanis went to the United Arab Emirates.
+From the time when heavy Pakistani migration occurred to the Middle East, a number of Pakistanis went to the UAE.
 While many tend to be skilled and semi-skilled professionals, most are unskilled migrant workers.
 Pakistanis outnumber Emirati nationals in three of UAE's emirates: Dubai, Sharjah and Ajman.

 Demographics

 Pakistani ethnic groups with significant populations include Punjabis, Pashtuns, Sindhis, Baloch, Muhajirs and smaller populations of Saraikis, Kashmiris, Hindkowans and other ethnic groups.
 There are also smaller populations of Pakistani expatriates from other countries who live and work in the UAE, such as British Pakistanis and Pakistani Canadians.